top of page

 ICAN projects reach vulnerable populations in Senegal, Benin, Togo, Cameroon, Gabon, Haiti, and Equatorial Guinea.

 Nearly 170 million poor people in Africa need humanitarian assistance because of malnutrition, health inequality, and the well-being of children and families.

 Hundreds of thousands of infants, children, women, and families remain locked in a vicious cycle of poverty, and many children continue to be infected with HIV.

 The needs in the region are enormous.

 over 22 million people need help to get enough food and nutrition

-some 40 million people need help access safe water
+some 40 million people need help accessing safe water

-over 42 million children need help to get an education
+over 42 million children need help getting an education